 Bridget Battistoni, Director of Operations

-Bridget has 13 years of successful experience in the nonprofit sector where she has provided leadership in the areas of development and training, volunteer management, procurement and strategic planning for several NPO’s.
+Bridget has 15 years of successful experience in the nonprofit sector where she has provided leadership in the areas of development and training, volunteer management, procurement and strategic planning for several NPO’s.
 She developed and maintained database of 1100+ targeted companies resulting in over $377,000 in funding for the Kent School District.
 While PTA President, Bridget was responsible for oversight of 35 committees and hundreds of volunteer hours.
 Bridget spent two years in project management and volunteer coordination for the Building a Legacy Project for Renton Christian Center where she also served as a bookkeeper.
 Bridget also served as the treasurer on the Board of Rainier Christian Schools.
-In addition to her role with REST, Bridget is a volunteer biblical counselor and the Women’s Ministry Coordinator at her church.
+In addition to her role with REST, Bridget is a deacon and volunteer biblical counselor and the Women’s Ministry Coordinator at her church.
 In her spare time, she has volunteered with World Vision, Union Gospel Mission, Hope Place and served as a missionary in Haiti.

-Brent Turner, Director of Strategy and Development
+Edward Sumner, Director of Development